dave45678/Lesson15/JavaEE/Lesson10.md

 Congratulations on your first 'full' application!
 You can now add data to the database, as well as review, modify and delete it.

 Notice the ```@WebServlet``` annotation at the top of each servlet.
 This is how you specify the URL which points to the servlet.
-You can call lthis anything you want.
-We call it the same as same as the servlet class name .
+You can name this URL anything you want.
+We give it the same as same as the servlet class name.
+Whenever we need to browse to the servlet from the browser or reach the servlet from a web form we can use the name specified in this annotation as the URL.

-* JAR files contain code developed by third parties
-* JAR files contain classes which add functionality to your application
-* JAR files must be in your program's class path.

-In order to connect to the database we need to write a lot of code.
-Or let someone else write a lot of code.
-We're lucky because Oracle makes JAR (Java Archive) files which contain the code we need to connect to the database.
 JAR files are a collection of Java code and resources that we can use in our application.
-This saves us time when developing applications.
 The JAR files must be found by your application.
 You do this by placing them in the ```WebContent\WEB-INF\lib``` folder of your application.
 Once copied, all their functionality now becomes available for your application.
+JAR files contain code developed by other organizations.
+JAR files contain classes which add functionality to your application.
+To be found by your application, JAR files must be in the application's class path.
+In order to connect to the database we need to write a lot of code.
+Or let someone else write a lot of code.
+We're lucky because Oracle makes JAR (Java Archive) files which contain the code we need to connect to the database.

 > In computer programming, a third-party software component is a reusable software component developed to be either freely distributed or sold by an entity other than the original vendor of the development platform.
 (Source: Wikipedia, https://en.wikipedia.org/wiki/Third-party_software_component)

+You application consists of the following parts: